karenlqy/Udacity-Data-Analyst-Nanodegree/P7-AB Testing/P7- AB Test Whether to Launch a Change for Udacity Enrollment Page.md

 CI Upper Bound = -0.00487 + 1.96\*SE = 0.0018

 The confidence inverval for net conversion is (-0.0116, 0.0018).
 Since it covers 0, it is not statistically significant.
 The minimum detectable effect is d_min=0.0075, which falls within the confidence interval.
-Thus the confidence interval is not practically significant.
+Thus the confidence interval is practically significant.

 ### Sign Tests